Knowing and understanding colour wheel basics can elevate your illustrations, artworks and designs.

 As you now know what makes up the colours within the colour wheel, you can start selecting different colour schemes.

-There are lots of colour schemes that you can choose from, but the top 4 are:
+There are lots of colour schemes that you can choose from:

 - Tonal: a selection of colours which are the same in hue and chroma, but different in tonal value